-2 The amounts shown in the Stock Awards column represent the aggregate grant date fair value of stock awards granted in the fiscal year ended December 31, 2014 in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or FASB ASC Topic 718, for the stock portion of the annual retainers for 2014 under the 2014 Omnibus Incentive Plan, described below under "Board Retainers" and "Form and Payment of Retainers."
+The amounts shown in the Stock Awards column represent the aggregate grant date fair value of stock awards granted in the fiscal year ended December 31, 2014 in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or FASB ASC Topic 718, for the stock portion of the annual retainers for 2014 under the 2014 Omnibus Incentive Plan, described below under "Board Retainers" and "Form and Payment of Retainers."
 For additional information, refer to "Directors Stock Plan" in Note 18, "Stockholders' Equity," of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014, as filed with the SEC.
 Messrs.
 Duff, Marino and Whitaker, and Dr. Kosecoff received stock units under the Deferred Compensation Plan described below.
 All other directors listed in the table received shares of common stock.
-The number of shares or stock units paid as the equity portion of the annual retainer in 2014 was determined by dividing the amount of the annual retainer so paid by the closing price of a share of common stock on May 22, 2014, the date of the 2014 Annual Meeting, at which meeting all of the non-employee directors were elected, and rounding up to the nearest whole share.
-In addition, Messrs.
-Duff, Marino and Wambold, and Dr. Kosecoff elected to have the cash portion of their annual retainer paid in shares or stock units, with the number of shares or stock units similarly determined by dividing the amount of the annual retainer so paid by the closing price on May 22, 2014.
-A portion of Mr. Marino's retainer was paid on July 30, 2014 in stock units, with the number of stock units determined by dividing the amount so paid by the closing price on July 30, 2014.
-All shares and stock units paid as all or part of annual retainers in 2014 are fully vested.
-Directors are credited with dividend equivalents on stock units, as described under "Deferred Compensation Plan" below, which are not included in the table above.
+The number of shares or stock units paid as the equity portion of the annual retainer in 2014 was determined by dividing the annual retainer so paid by the closing price of a share of common stock on May 22, 2014, the date of the 2014 Annual Meeting, at which meeting all of the non-employee directors were elected, and rounding up to the nearest whole shares or stock units similarly determined by dividing the amount of Mr. Marino's retainer was paid on July 30, 2014 in stock units, with the number of stock units determined by dividing the amount of Mr. Marino's retainer was paid on July 30, 2014 in stock units, with the number of stock units determined by dividing the amount of stock units paid as all or part of annual retainers in 2014 are fully vested.
+Directors are credited with dividend equivalents on stock units, as described under "Deferred Compensation of Mr. Marino's retainer was paid on July 30, 2014 in stock units are fully vested.
+Directors are credited with dividend equivalents on stock units, as described under "Deferred Compensation Plan" below, which are not included in th